desktopsetup/BadDroid/README.md

 # BadDroid
 Fun BadUSB scripts for Android!
 Tested with BadKB Made for the Flipper Zero!

-# Tested on: Motorola PURE And Samsung Galaxy Note 20
+# Tested on: Motorola PURE And Galaxy Note 20
 "REMINDER THESE MAY NOT FULLY WORK FOR YOUR ANDROID OR DEVICE MODEL" and such, they should still atleast do the actions ㅤㅤ